 The sunlight that pooled in a perfect spotlight from her window caused Kala to pause.
 They were traveling through space; the presence of a direct light source shouldn’t be possible…. unless.

 Kala went to the port hole and, shielding her eyes from the blinding light, attempted to peer through.
 When she got close enough to the window, Kala was surprised to hear the small voice of a computer as it calmly stated,

 ~ Now correcting for eye protection.
 Window tinted to eighty percent~

 And the glass suddenly darkened, allowing the doctor to look out at the view.
 They were in the orbit of a star, a brilliant sun blazing amongst its nightshade of surrounding space.
 Kala had never seen a star this close before, in fact she hadn’t thought it possible, not in a ship of this size.
 What was keeping them from being pulled in, or melted down for that matter?

 Kala moved away from the window, realizing as she did that the Monoceros held more secrets than she originally imagined.

 “Hey coldface!” a voice suddenly called to her.
 Kala turned to find a pirate standing at her cell.
 The door was open and a pair of keys hung from his finger.

 He spoke again, his lips moving in a familiar fashion, but this time Kala observed the subtle shifting of his jaws and the slight separation between the upper and lower half of his face.
-She was thoroughly intrigued.
+Although the sight caused a fluttering in her stomach, she was nonetheless thoroughly intrigued.